How to Remove an Ex-Spouse from a Deed

 What type of deed should I use to transfer property to or from an ex-spouse?

-There are several different types of deed that you could use.
+There are several deeds you could use.
 In most cases, divorcing spouses will not want the liability associated with making a warranty of title.
-And since the property was formerly owned by both spouses, it is usually reasonable to transfer title without making any of these warranties.
-For these reasons, most ex-spouses transfer property to each other by quitclaim deed (or, in Texas, a deed without warranty).
+For these reasons, most ex-spouses transfer property to each other by quitclaim deed.

 When should I sign a quitclaim deed transferring property to my ex-spouse?

 The deed is used to transfer the property as required by the divorce documents.
-You should only sign a quitclaim deed once there has been a final divorce decree and/or a settlement agreement approved by the courts.
-You may also require, as a condition of your transfer of the property to your ex-spouse, that you be fully released from the mortgage or deed of trust associated with any loan on the property.
+Only sign a quitclaim deed once there has been a final divorce decree and/or a settlement agreement approved by the courts.
+You may also require, as a condition of your transfer of the property to your ex-spouse, that you be released from the mortgage or deed of trust associated with any loan on the property.

 Can my ex-spouse enter our home after he or she has signed a quitclaim deed transferring the home to me after our divorce proceeding?

 No. Once the divorce is final and the home has been transferred to you by quitclaim deed, your ex-spouse is no longer an owner and has no right to enter the property other than by your invitation and consent.